 Earlier, I’ve mentioned the comic book Asterix and Cleopatra.
-Well. there’s one of the dialogues in Cleo that easily made me think, not of this particular book. but of another one in the series, Asterix in Britain:
+Well, there’s one of the dialogues in Cleo that easily made me think, not of this particular book, but another one in the series, Asterix in Britain:

 Mark Antony: You know I just don’t get these Britons; everytime we get a good punch up going, someone behind the line yells “Teas up!” and they all disappear!

 Julius Caesar: “Teas up”?
 How very odd!
 It must be one of these strange gods they worship, like this other one they’re always talking about, “Crumpet.”

 Julius Caesar: “Crum-pet”, I don’t understand it at all.

 Mark Antony: You know something; I don’t think these Britons don’t want to be conquered.

 As a matter of fact, at the beginning of Asterix in Britain, we see the Romans conquer Britain, and they complain exactly about the same thing: Brits always have to go away to have some hot water with milk (because, historically speaking, the concept of tea didn’t exist yet).
 The book was published in 1966, so two years after the release of Carry On Cleo.
 Was it inspired by it for that joke?
 I have no idea.
 In a way, I don’t think so since it seems like quite an easy joke to think of.